-Following technical review, applications that meet the minimum point value threshold will be considered by the Evaluation Committee and funding decisions will be made on a provincial priority basis.
+Updated March 2017 - Following technical review, applications that meet the minimum point value threshold will be considered by the Evaluation Committee and funding decisions will be made on a provincial priority basis.
+Applications for joint funding with FESBC will also be reviewed by the FESBC.